 The retail sector is currently under significant pressures, from the threat of online shopping to the continual cost pressures of rent, rates and employee costs.
 Mindful of this I want to encourage our High Streets to be sustainable and see them supported as they witness a seismic shift in consumer habits.
 I would encourage the Government to take action to introduce an internet sales tax to combat the price ineffectiveness that bricks and mortar shops are contending with and press for law changes to ensure internet giants such as Amazon pay their fair share of tax into our treasury.
 High Streets have more than just an economic benefit, they are pillars of our communities, hubs for our society and more should be done to safeguard the importance of High Streets in our country, rather than watch their gradual demise.

 Lastly, I believe passionately in our young people and that given fair opportunities they should have the chance to lead strong fulfilling careers.
-Apprenticeships are key to achieving this and through my work place at CT Baker Ltd, I have been fortunate enough to have witnessed first hand how many talented young people we have employed on an apprenticeship programme.
-In many cases, through the apprenticeship schemes young people have gone onto thrive and develop thanks to the training provided.
-I would work hard to encourage local employers to embrace the apprenticeship scheme to enable young people a step on the career ladder and at a national level I would encourage the Government to make it compulsory that organisatons of a certain size must offer apprenticeships as a means to encourage and enable future generations of talent.
+Apprenticeships are key to achieving this and through my own work I have been fortunate enough to have witnessed first hand how many talented young people have benefited from being employed on an apprenticeship programme.
+I will work hard to encourage local employers to embrace the apprenticeship scheme to enable young people a step on the career ladder and at a national level I will encourage the Government to make it compulsory that organisations of a certain size must offer apprenticeships as a means to encourage and enable future generations of talent.